 There are days when I try to defy my limitations.
 Today was one of them.

 I had plans.
 I was supposed to be somewhere.
-But instead, i had vanilla ice cream, then washed it down with black coffee.
+But instead, I had vanilla ice cream, washed it down with black coffee, and topped it off with a slice of cheesecake.
 Normally, this wouldn’t be a big deal.
-My stomach has been exceptionally non discriminating for as long as i could remember.
-But something shifted as i aged.
-Something has changed, and from then on, Lactose intolerance became a threat to my existence, striking fear deep into the depths of my digestive system.
+My stomach has been exceptionally non-discriminating for as long as I can remember.
+But something shifted as I aged.
+Something changed, and from then on, lactose intolerance became a threat to my existence, striking fear deep into the depths of my digestive system.

 My relationship with dairy is now “it’s complicated.”
 It’s a bond riddled with betrayal, paranoia, and the constant need for an emergency pack of toiletries.
 A change of clothes has become my insurance policy for dignity.